On the support of extremal martingale measures with given marginals: the countable case: Conclusion

 \section{Conclusion}

 In this paper, motivated by the recent literature in model-free finance, we have investigated the properties of the supports of extremal martingale measures with given marginals.
 Using the Douglas-Lindenstrauss-Naimark Theorem, we have provided an equivalence between extremality of some martingale measure $Q$ with given marginals and the denseness in $L^1(Q)$ of a suitable linear subspace, which has a natural financial interpretation as the set of all semi-static strategies.
 Furthermore, we have studied the combinatorial properties of the supports of such extremal measures in the countable case.
 More precisely, we have focused on a pointwise version of the weak PRP, called WEP, which implies the extremality when one of the two marginals has finite support.
-Then we have introduced three combinatorial properties called ``full erasability'', \ref{2LP} and ``saturation of 2-nets'', and we have proved the following implications (among others): Moreover, we have also started to study the role of cycles in relation to extremality and identified some forbidden patterns, generalizing the notion of (classical) cycles, in the supports of extremal measures.
+Then we have introduced three combinatorial properties called ``full erasability'', \ref{2LP} and ``no deadlocks'', and we have proved the following implications (among others): Moreover, we have also started to study the role of cycles in relation to extremality and identified some forbidden patterns, generalizing the notion of (classical) cycles, in the supports of extremal measures.
 Many examples have been provided in order to illustrate all those notions and how they differ from each other.
-Many problems remain open, such as finding a more general notion of cycles whose absence from the support would guarantee extremality (compare to the non-martingale case), the relation with graph theory and, more importantly, to what extent those implications can be extended to the non-countable case, e.g. when the marginals have absolutely continuous densities.
+Many problems remain open, such as showing the equivalence between the WEP and the extremality in full generality (if it holds), the relation with graph theory and, more importantly, to what extent those implications can be extended to the non-countable case, e.g. when the marginals have absolutely continuous densities.
 They are all left for future research.